fconidi/Sys-ring-conky/README.md

 # Sys-ring-conky

-Sys-ring is a conky theme that displays system resources usage in rings.
+Sys-ring-conky is a conky theme that displays system resources usage in rings.

 ## Screenshots